 This course focuses on the expanding role of PR within the corporate, public and voluntary sectors, with particular emphasis on the way in which media and PR are interlinked as institutions and practices.
 This professionally relevant course is continually adapted to meet the changing needs of students, employers and society.
 This flexible, accessible and responsive approach ensures that you will benefit from the latest research, technology and industry practices.

-In Year One key concepts within both disciplines are covered and essential practical skills developed.
-You will study a range of modules which look at the history of PR as well as engaging with contemporary practice, particularly how PR works with traditional and new media.
-This knowledge informs the development of professional skills.
 Modules in Year Two extend the knowledge of professional practices in public relations and build on media production skills.
 Within PR, we consider how organisations communicate with their employees and external stakeholders through the media.
 This relationship between media and public relations is examined further in the context of the role the media play in democratic society.
 Students also learn to take an integrated approach to communications bringing areas of PR, marketing and events management together in practice in a module where they plan, promote, deliver and evaluate an event for a client.

 Year Three offers an opportunity to develop public relations knowledge using concepts of strategy and persuasion.
 Research skills are strengthened and preparation begins for conducting an extensive research project which is undertaken in the final year dissertation.

 In Year Four, you are encouraged to work more independently, develop critical skills and follow your own area of interest.
 This will happen by working on the dissertation research project, choosing public relations and media options.
 Invaluable practical experience is gained through a PR work placement.